alpaddesai/ProductMarketing/README.md

 Images are custom.
 Confidential information is not displayed.

-Please download the executable in https://github.com/alpaddesai/ProductMarketing/releases Also Reference https://github.com/alpaddesai/TechnicalProductManagement for further details.
+Please download the executable in https://github.com/alpaddesai/ProductMarketing/releases Also Reference https://github.com/alpaddesai/TechnicalProductManagement and https://github.com/alpaddesai/Sales for further details.

 ## Marketing Plan
 ![image](MarketingPlan.png)